stg-tud/apsa/2019/OPAL/2-AnalyzingThreeAddressCode.md

 ^ - `exceptionHandlers` specifies the try-catch blocks and handlers in terms of TAC statements.

-^ - `lineNumberTable` a mapping of TAC statements to source line numbers.
+^ - to get the line number of a statement the TACode object provides respective helper methods.

 ---
 # OPAL's three-address code